Jathu03/Transformer_translation/README.md

 3. **Training**: The `trainer.py` class manages the training loop, loss computation (Cross-Entropy with label smoothing), backpropagation, and validation.
 4. **Tokenization**: Special tokens like [SOS], [EOS], [PAD], and [UNK] are used for sequence handling.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements, bug fixes, or new features.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments

 - Based on the Transformer architecture from "Attention is All You Need" (Vaswani et al., 2017).